 Our named executive officers receive a base salary to compensate them for services rendered to us.
-The base salary payable to each named executive officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
-See "-Employment Arrangements" for additional information.
-The base salary of each named executive officer is adjusted based on a number of factors (including the value of current equity awards; scope and complexity of role; past performance; the Chief Executive Officer's recommendations; and experience, qualifications and skills) and with reference to an analysis of competitive market data prepared by Meridian.
-In the first quarter of 2022, the Compensation Committee reviewed the base salaries of our named executive officers and recommended that the Board approve increases to base salaries in amounts ranging from approximately 5% to 11% for each of the named executive officers to align with target market and internal positioning.
-The 2022 base salaries of our named executive officers subsequently approved by the Board are shown below.
+Base salaries represent an annual fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
+Each named executive officer's base salary is adjusted based on a number of factors (including the value of current equity awards; scope and complexity of role; past performance; the Chief Executive Officer's recommendations for executive officers other than himself; and experience, qualifications and skills) and with reference to an analysis of competitive market data prepared by Meridian.
+In the first quarter of 2023, the Compensation Committee reviewed the base salaries of our named executive officers and recommended that the Board approve increases to base salaries in amounts ranging from approximately 2% to 17% for each of the named executive officers to align with target market and internal positioning.
+The 2023 base salaries of our named executive officers subsequently approved by the Board are shown below.

-Named Executive Officer 2022 Base Salary Percentage Increase from Fiscal Year 2021 Base Salary
+Named Executive Officer 2023 Base Salary Percentage Increase from 2022 Base Salary

-Randolph Altschuler \$465,000 11%
+Randolph Altschuler \$475,000 2.2%

-James Rallo \$407,000 10%
+James Rallo \$416,000 2.2%

-Peter Goguen \$362,250 5%
+Peter Goguen(1) \$400,000 10.4%

-Matthew Leibel(1) \$400,000 N/A
+Matthew Leibel(2) \$400,000 0%

-Bill Cronin \$362,250 5%
+Kathy Mayerhofer(3) \$350,000 16.7%